stefanpejcic/lists/README.md

 # Lists
-Useful lists of most used passwords, WordPress themes, US cities, names, etc.
+Useful lists of most used passwords, WordPress themes, admin URLs, usernames, US cities, user-agents, etc.<br>

 Basically anything you can think of for penetration testing with brute force login.

 ### Install